ProjectCleverWeb/Semantic-UI-WordPress/README.md

 You should also have [PHPUnit](https://phpunit.de/) and [Composer](https://getcomposer.org/) installed and in your `$path` as well.

+&#42;&#42;Please note that when building from source, the `/build` directory should be renamed and then put in your `/wp-content/themes` directory

 **Mac &amp; Unix:**

 1. Download or clone the master branch